apache/spark/docs/running-on-mesos.md

 can find the results of the driver from the Mesos Web UI.

-To use cluster mode, you must start the MesosClusterDispatcher in your cluster via the `sbin/start-mesos-dispatcher.sh` script, passing in the Mesos master url (ie: mesos://host:5050).
+To use cluster mode, you must start the MesosClusterDispatcher in your cluster via the `sbin/start-mesos-dispatcher.sh` script, passing in the Mesos master url (e.g: mesos://host:5050).

-From the client, you can submit a job to Mesos cluster by running `spark-submit` and specifying the master url to the url of the MesosClusterDispatcher (ie: mesos://dispatcher:7077).
+From the client, you can submit a job to Mesos cluster by running `spark-submit` and specifying the master url to the url of the MesosClusterDispatcher (e.g: mesos://dispatcher:7077).
 You can view driver statuses on the Spark cluster Web UI.

 # Mesos Run Modes